syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 </details>

-You can now use this resource to make a request for an instance of Elastic Cloud:
+You can now use this resource to make a request for an Elastic Cloud Resource:
 ```bash
 kubectl --context $PLATFORM apply --filename resource-request.yaml
 ```